johnrinconr/multimedia-gallery/README.md

 ## Running the app

-1. Open a CMD and type "git checkout inception" to change the branch
-2. On the root folder use a CMD to execute:
+On the root folder use a CMD to execute:

    Windows: "virtualenv env && env\Scripts\activate.bat && pip install -r requirements.txt"